The Growth Rate of Tri-Colored Sum-Free Sets: The construction

 \section{The construction}

 Let $\vctr{\pi}$ be the probability distribution on $T$ guaranteed by Theorem~\ref{DistributionExists}.
-Fix $n$ divisible by $3$.
-We can approximate $\vctr{\pi}$ to within $O_q(1/n)$ by an $S_3$-symmetric distribution $\vctr{\pi'}$ where the probability of each element is an integer multiple of $1/n$ by finding the closest lattice point.
+Fix $n$ divisible by $3$, so that when $S_3$ acts on the lattice $\ZZ^T$ by permuting the coordinates according to the $S_3$ action on $T$, the fixed point set of the action includes lattice vectors whose coordinates sum up to $n$.
+We can approximate $\vctr{\pi}$ to within $O_q(1/n)$ by an $S_3$-symmetric distribution $\vctr{\pi'}$ where the probability of each element is an integer multiple of $1/n$; such a $\vctr{\pi}'$ can be found by scaling down $\ZZ^T$ by $1/n$, taking the set of $S_3$-fixed points that belong to the probability simplex, and selecting the closest such point to $\vctr{\pi}$.
 Then the marginal distribution $\vctr{\psi'}$ will be within $O_q(1/n)$ of $\vctr{\psi}$.
-The entropy function of a probability distribution, viewed as function of the vector of probabilities of each element, is a differentiable function on the open set of probability distributions assigning positive probability to every element.
+The entropy function of a probability distribution, viewed as function of the vector of the probabilities of the elements, is a differentiable function on the open set of probability distributions assigning positive probability to every element.
 Thus, because $\vctr{\psi}$ assigns positive probability to each element, the entropy is Lipschitz in a neighborhood of $\vctr{\psi}$.
-For large enough $n$, $\vctr{\psi'}$ is in that neighborhood, so $\eta(\vctr{\psi'}) = \eta(\vctr{\psi}) - O_q(1/n) = \log \theta - O_q(1/n)$ (the second equality is~\Cref{EntropyOfPsi}).
+For large enough $n$, $\vctr{\psi'}$ is in that neighborhood, so